oschl-git/jecna-wa-certificates/answers/ADFo.md

 	- **Legacy Calendar**

-- Developers can only use a plug-in in the workspace it is created for?
+- Developers can only use a plug-in in the workspace it is created for.
+True or False?

-	- **False**
+	**False**

-- Application Builder includes a built-in wizard for generating a tree that displays a hierarchical view?
+- Application Builder includes a built-in wizard for generating a tree that displays a hierarchical view.
+True or False?

 	**True**